 STARGAZING AT THE AORAKI MT COOK INTERNATIONAL DARK SKY RESERVE

-If you’re looking for things to do at night, this is the perfect destination for stargazing or astrophotography.
+If you’re looking for things to do in Mount Cook at night, this is the perfect destination for stargazing or astrophotography.
 Mount Cook is the perfect spot to enjoy the night sky, with barely any light pollution from the village.

 The night sky reserve at Mount Cook is the second largest in the world, stretching 4267 square kilometres.
 It’s also rated as a gold-tier dark sky reserve, which is the highest possible rating.